 - (1) All sites prior to the boundary adjustment must be contained within the same zone. - (2) All service connections and on-site infrastructure must be located within the boundary of the site they serve, or have legal rights provided by an appropriate legal mechanism. - (3) All sites must remain compliant with the applicable minimum site area and minimum average site area for the relevant zones. - (4) Boundary adjustments must not result in the creation of additional titles. - (5) If any boundary adjustment under this control creates the potential for additional subdivision creating additional sites or additional dwellings over and above what was possible for each site prior to the boundary adjustment a legal covenant or consent notice under s.
-221 of the RMA is to be registered on the titles prohibiting any further such subdivision or new dwellings under Rules in Chapters E39 and H19.
+221 of the RMA is to be registered on the titles prohibiting any further such subdivision or new dwellings under Rules in Chapters E39 and H19.; - a) any further subdivision; and/or - b) new dwellings.

-E39.6.4.
-Standards - restricted discretionary activities
+E39.6.4 Standards - restricted discretionary activities